koba1007/blog/README.md

 **Important**: When you import your project on Vercel, make sure to click on **Environment Variables** and set them to match your `.env.local` file.

-#### Deploy from Our Template

-Alternatively, you can deploy using our template by clicking on the Deploy button below.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/import/git?c=1&s=https://github.com/vercel/next.js/tree/canary/examples/cms-wordpress&env=WORDPRESS_API_URL&envDescription=Required%20to%20connect%20the%20app%20with%20WordPress&envLink=https://vercel.link/cms-wordpress-env)